JavierMendez-Coder/LaunchX-FrontEnd-03-js/README.md

   - [x] Host it on internet (link [here][pokedex-link])
   - [x] Search by ID or display a set of pokémons

-See the [open issues](https://github.com/javiermendez-coder/LaunchX-FrontEnd-03-js/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>